ptsteadman/hexo-theme-corporate/README.md

 	```

-	Finally, run `npm install`, and then `hexo server` to run the site.
+	Finally, run `npm install` and then `hexo server` to test out the site.

 ### Update